Chelsea wonderkid Gilmour out for rest of the season after suffering knee injury | Goal.com

 Chelsea wonderkid Gilmour out for rest of the season after suffering knee injury

-Chelsea's injury problems in midfield are growing after Billy Gilmour could be ruled out for the rest of the Premier League season due to a knee injury.
+Chelsea's injury problems in midfield are growing after Billy Gilmour is likely be ruled out for the rest of the Premier League season due to a knee injury.

 The 19-year-old came off with 10 minutes to go after starting his side's 3-2 away win at Crystal Palace on Tuesday evening.